Privacy privacy://junk-mailer-policy

 The service is not directed to children and is not intended for use by anyone under the age of majority in their jurisdiction.
 If you believe information from a minor has been submitted inappropriately, use the contact information below.

-Junk Mailer may contain links to third-party sites, sponsor pages, publisher pages, or related tools.
-Junk Mailer is not responsible for the privacy, security, or data-handling practices of those third parties.
+Junk Mailer may contain links to third-party sites, sponsor pages, deal pages, publisher pages, ad destinations, survey pages, payment processors, or related tools.
+Junk Mailer is not responsible for the privacy, security, content, or data-handling practices of those third parties.
 Review their policies before interacting with them.

 Junk Mailer’s position is that the service is intended for lawful, consent-based, personal-use inbox activity only.
-It is not offered as a bulk email sender, outbound mail campaign platform, or third-party spam utility.
+It is not offered as a bulk email sender, outbound mail campaign platform, harassment tool, prank tool, or third-party spam utility.

-Junk Mailer reserves the right to log, investigate, preserve, or disclose information where reasonably necessary to demonstrate compliance posture, respond to legal complaints, investigate abuse, or protect the service from being misused or mischaracterized.
+Junk Mailer reserves the right to log, investigate, preserve, or disclose information where reasonably necessary to demonstrate compliance posture, respond to legal complaints, investigate abuse, respond to publisher or provider concerns, or protect the service from being misused or mischaracterized.

 This Privacy Policy may be updated from time to time.
 When it is updated, the effective or updated date may be revised.
 Continued use of the service after changes become effective constitutes acceptance of the updated policy to the extent permitted by law.